-CHAPTER 5 The Xpress NonLinear API Functions
+The Xpress NonLinear API Functions

 Instead of writing an extended MPS file and reading in the model from the file, it is possible to embed Xpress NonLinear directly into your application, and to create the problem, solve it and analyze the solution entirely by using the Xpress NonLinear API functions.
 This example uses the C header files and API calls.
-We shall assume you have some familiarity with the Xpress Optimizer API functions in XPRS.DLL.
+We shall assume you have some familiarity with the Xpress Optimizer API functions.

-The structure of the model and the naming system will follow that used in the previous section, so you should read the chapter 4 first.
+The structure of the model and the naming system will follow that used in the previous section, so you should read the chapter ?? first.

-5.1 Header files
+4.1 Header files

 The header file containing the Xpress NonLinear definitions is xslp.h.
-This must be included together with the Xpress Optimizer header xprs.h. xprs.h must come first.
+This must be included together with the Xpress Optimizer header xprs.h, where xprs.h must come first.

+'''

+#include "xprs.h"

-#include "xprs.h" #include "xslp.h"
+#include "xslp.h"

+'''

-5.2 Initialization
+4.2 Initialization